List of The Power of Five characters: Protagonists

+The Five

 Matt Freeman

-Matt is the first of the Five and the leader of the Five, and is the main protagonist in the first two novels Raven's Gate and Evil Star.
-He did reappear in the third novel Nightrise but only very briefly when Scott and Jamie Tyler appeared in the Nazca Desert, the place where Matt and Pedro were staying in Professor Chamber's hacienda.
-Matt is not the main protagonist in book four as that is left to Scarlett Adams (who is the fifth of the Five) but he makes a bigger appearance than he did in Nightrise.
+Matt is the first of the Five and the leader of the Five, and is the main protagonist in the first two novels, Raven's Gate and Evil Star.
+He did reappear in the third novel Nightrise, but only very briefly when Scott and Jamie Tyler appeared in the Nazca Desert, the place where Matt and Pedro were staying in Professor Chamber's hacienda.
+Matt is not the main protagonist in book four, as Scarlett Adams (who is the fifth of the Five) takes the role; however, he makes a bigger appearance than he did in Nightrise.

 Matt's powers are telekinesis, as well as clairvoyance; his powers are stronger when he is with another of the five but it has also proven to be unstoppable with just extreme will.
-When he activates his power he can smell burnt toast, as this is what he could smell the day his parents died.
-This is first shown when he tries to steal from a warehouse in Ipswich and senses the security guard.
-He always blames himself for not warning his parents the accident which would occur for he knew his parents would not believe him.
-He regretted not doing damage to the car such as pouring paint over it or slashing a car tire to prevent them from going out in the car.
+When he activates his power, he can smell burnt toast, as this is what he could smell the day his parents died.
+This is first shown when he tries to steal from a warehouse in Ipswich, and senses the security guard.
+He always blames himself for not warning his parents the accident which would occur, as he knew his parents would not believe him.
+He regretted not doing damage to the car to prevent them from going out.

-In Evil Star, Matt meets Pedro, the second of the five, and they together figure out the location of the second gate in Nazca Lines which is about to be smashed, although their efforts were in vain as the gate unlocked at the midnight of Inti Raymi and the Old Ones finally re-entered the world.
+In Evil Star, Matt meets Pedro, the second of the five, and they together figure out the location of the second gate in Nazca Lines which is about to be smashed.
+However, their efforts were in vain as the gate unlocked at the stroke of midnight on Inti Raymi and the Old Ones finally re-entered the world.